-The Board found: That "park rangers" are employees of a unit of specialized law enforcement in the Clark County Department of Parks & Recreation, as defined in NRS 280.125; that there are two criteria which must be met before employees may be considered as "police officers" eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215 (they must be employees of a "police department or other law enforcement agency organized by a political subdivision of the state and they must be employees "whose principal duties are to enforce the law"); that the principal duty of park rangers is to enforce the law, and as employees of a unit of specialized law enforcement they are salaried employees of a "police department or other law enforcement agency" as defined by NRS 288.215(1)(b); and that, since park rangers meet both criteria, they are eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215(1)(b); and that, since park rangers meet both criteria, they are eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215(1)(b); the Nevada Supreme Court.]
+The Board found: That "park rangers" are employees of a unit of specialized law enforcement in the Clark County Department of Parks & Recreation, as defined in NRS 280.125; that there are two criteria which must be met before employees may be considered as "police officers" eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215 (they must be employees of a "police department or other law enforcement agency organized by a political subdivision of the state and they must be employees "whose principal duties are to enforce the law"); that the principal duty of park rangers is to enforce the law, and as employees of a unit of specialized law enforcement they are salaried employees of a "police department or other law enforcement they are salaried employees of a "police department or other law enforcement they are eligible for the impasse procedures set forth in NRS 288.215(1)(b); and that, since park rangers meet both criteria, they are eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215(1)(b); and that, since park rangers meet both criteria, they are eligible for the impasse procedures set forth in NRS 288.205 and NRS 288.215.
+[This Decision was reversed on Appeal by the Nevada Supreme Court.]